Fasci Italiani di Combattimento: Foundation of the Fasci

 Soon after its foundation, the Fasci Italiani di Combattimento began engaging in political violence against its enemies.
-On 15 April 1919, the offices and printing equipment of the main socialist newspaper, Avanti!, were attacked and destroyed by a group of Fascists led by Marinetti and Ferruccio Vecchi.
+On 15 April 1919, the offices and printing equipment of the main socialist newspaper, Avanti!, were attacked and destroyed by a group of fascists led by Marinetti and Ferruccio Vecchi.
 Mussolini himself did not claim responsibility for the attack, but he defended it and considered it "the first material achievement of the fascist revolution".
+On 9 and 10 October, the 1st Congress was held in Florence.

-Later that year, in November 1919, parliamentary elections were held in Italy.
+In November 1919, parliamentary elections were held in Italy.
 The Fasci Italiani di Combattimento allowed each of its local branches to approach the election however it saw fit.
 Many local branches decided on their own electoral program, some moving sharply to the right, although Mussolini and his Milan branch put forward a leftist and anti-clerical program.
-This was an attempt to win votes away from the socialists, but it proved to be an electoral disaster when Mussolini and his party gathered fewer than 5000 votes, compared to 190,000 votes for the socialists in Milan alone.
+This was an attempt to win votes away from the socialists, but it proved to be an electoral disaster when Mussolini and his party gathered fewer than 5,000 votes, compared to 190,000 votes for the socialists in Milan alone.
 The election result was so dismal that even in Mussolini's home village of Predappio, not a single person voted for him.
 In a mock funeral procession after the election, members of the Italian Socialist Party carried a coffin that bore Mussolini's name, parading it past his apartment to symbolise the end of his political career.